sunkitten-shash/fandom-scripts/tampermonkey/README.md

 Hides work/chapter start notes to avoid spoilers.
 Change the settings to move the notes to the end of the chapter/work, wrap them in a details element so you have to click to expand and see them, or turn off the behavior entirely.
 Works when viewing a full work or going chapter-by-chapter.

 Click on [this link](https://github.com/sunkitten-shash/fandom-scripts/raw/main/tampermonkey/hide-notes.pub.user.js) to install the script.

+## Custom Hidden Works List

+Pulls from [BrickGrass' BP Highlighter script](https://github.com/BrickGrass/Blanket-Permission-Highlighter) for styling and work minimization code.

+Manually specify list of work links in the script and/or click the button added to lists of works to permanently hide them.
+Works can be unhidden at any time.
+Change the value of `minimise_articles` at the top of the script to switch between completely removing the works and minimizing them.
+Go into the settings menu to copy the list of hidden works you've clicked the button on to your keyboard.

+Click on [this link](https://github.com/sunkitten-shash/fandom-scripts/raw/main/tampermonkey/custom-hidden-list.pub.user.js) to install the script.